AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_unity.md

 ### Remove a member from a chat group

 Only the chat group owner and admins can call `DeleteGroupMembers` to remove the specified member from a chat group.
-Once removed from the chat group, this member receives the `IGroupManagerDelegate#OnUserRemovedFromGroup` callback, while all the other members receive the `IGroupManagerDelegate#OnMemberExitedFromGroup`.
+Once removed from the chat group, this member receives the `IGroupManagerDelegate#OnUserRemovedFromGroup` callback, while all the other members receive the `IGroupManagerDelegate#OnMemberExitedFromGroup` callback.
 Users can join the chat group again after being removed.

 The following code sample shows how to remove a member from a chat group: